 The school guidance counselor is a leading character in your college story.
 The guidance counselor can help keep you on track for high school graduation, as well as make sure you’re aware of all kinds of resources like college fairs, campus tours, or scheduling entrance exams.

 If you are a junior, you need to take the PSAT your junior year to qualify for the National Merit Scholarship.
 It is also a great way to start practicing for the SAT.
 Your guidance counselor will have information about the PSAT and how to register.

 Attend a college fair

-Almost every city in the nation hosts a college fair to give perspective students a chance to meet with admissions counselors and learn more about a specific school.
-These college fairs are usually free for students and attract a mix of local and regional schools, small private schools and large state schools, and everything in between!
+Almost every city in the nation hosts a college fair to give prospective students a chance to meet with admissions counselors and learn more about a specific school.
+These fairs are usually free for students and attract a mix of local and regional schools, small private schools and large state schools, and everything in between!
 Be sure to go prepared with a few questions for each of the schools where you want to apply.